 Kay Schwarzwalter, M.S., is a research assistant/survey specialist.
 For the past 16 years she has directed survey operations for a multitude of projects relating to community development, health, housing, children and youth, the resettlement of New Americans, and economics.
 She is also experienced in data analysis, report writing, evaluation, and presentations.
 Kay is actively involved in the community, volunteering on many projects that correlate well with her current responsibilities.

-Kendra Erickson-Dockter, M.S., recently rejoined the Center as a research specialist and the North Dakota Compass project team lead.
+Kendra Erickson-Dockter, M.S., is a research specialist and the North Dakota Compass project team lead.
 She brings with her experience and talents in social science research, project management and coordination, and leadership.
 Her research efforts have involved a wide range of topics, from early childhood and aging to health and disadvantaged populations.
 In addition to her duties at the Center, Kendra is also completing a doctorate in Human Development, with an emphasis in Applied Gerontology, at North Dakota State University

-Mihaela “Ina” Cernusca, MBA, recently joined the Center for Social Research and ND Compass as a Research Specialist.
+Mihaela “Ina” Cernusca, MBA, is a research specialist.
 She brings to the Center a decade of experience and skills developed in quantitative and qualitative research, grant writing, project management, and outreach/extension activities.
 New to Fargo and NDSU, Ina is excited to take on new challenges in her career and become involved in the community.

-Brandi Malarkey recently joined the Center to work on Outreach and Engagement, with a special focus on bringing the ND Compass website to the public.
+Brandi Malarkey is an Outreach and Engagement Coordinator, with a special focus on bringing the ND Compass website to the public.
 She has a passion for working with people, and has 15 years of non-profit experience in the areas of project management, administration, volunteer organization, and direction of special projects.
 She is also a small business owner specializing in health and continuing education.
 In addition, she is both an artist and local volunteer in the community, with interests in health, children, poverty, equality, and social imaging.

 The Center employs a number of students on an on-going basis, providing paid internships for undergraduate students and research assistantships for graduate students.
 The full-time staff provides mentoring to the students and enjoys contributing to their hands-on learning experience, while simultaneously benefiting from their contributions to the Center’s research efforts.
-Current students include Jordyn Wallenborn (Master’s program in Public Health), Mallory Danford (Master’s program in Public Health), and Gregor Horvath (Bachelor's program in Psychology and Communications).
+Current students include Raihan Kabir Khan (Master’s program in Public Health), Winta Yallew (Master’s program in Public Health), and Gregor Horvath (Bachelor's program in Psychology and Communications).